dpathfinderedge/calculator/README.md

-# calculator
+# JS Calculator
-A basic Calculator created using JavaScript.
+A Calculator that supports basic arithmetic calculations on integers.